CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-4.md

 Besides relying on [jQuery](https://jquery.com/), CartoDB.js relies on [mustache.js](https://github.com/janl/mustache.js/), where you can easily template text strings.
 That's what's in `{% raw %}{{country}}{% endraw %}` above.

-We wire this into the JavaScript as below.
-It's similar to what was done in the previous lesson but since the time component changes, the slider automatically changes to reflect the total span of time the stork visited the country selected.
+We wire this into the JavaScript similar to what is below.
+It's close to what was done in the previous lesson but since the time component changes, the slider automatically changes to reflect the total span of time the stork visited the country selected.

 {% highlight javascript %}
-// generate SQL to reflect user interaction var newSQL = Mustache.render($("#sql").html(),{country: countrySelected});
+// generate SQL to reflect user interaction var newSQL = Mustache.render($("#sql").html(), {country: countrySelected});

+// print to console for debugging purposes console.log("SQL applied:",newSQL);

 // apply SQL to torque layer
 torqueLayer.setSQL(newSQL);